 Phlebotomy Technician PBT (ASCP) Certification - Eligibility & Testing

-For those looking for an in-demand and entry-level career in healthcare, becoming a phlebotomist is an ideal career choice.
+Becoming a phlebotomist is an ideal career for those looking for an in-demand and entry-level career in healthcare.
 Phlebotomists draw blood samples from patients to rule out or confirm a diagnosis or to collect whole blood for donation.
-Whether working in a clinic or blood bank, with a post-secondary degree and certification, phlebotomists can access a wide-range of rewarding and lucrative job opportunities.
+Whether working in a clinic or blood bank, with a post-secondary degree and certification, phlebotomists can access many rewarding and lucrative job opportunities.

 To become certified, prospective phlebotomists must complete a program from an accredited phlebotomy certification school that takes around one year.
-The National Accreditation Agency for Clinical Laboratory Sciences (NAACLS) accredits phlebotomy programs and aspiring phlebotomists are encouraged to research post-secondary programs to make sure they meet the highest academic and professional standards.
+The National Accreditation Agency for Clinical Laboratory Sciences (NAACLS) accredits phlebotomy programs, and aspiring phlebotomists are encouraged to research post-secondary programs to ensure they meet the highest academic and professional standards.
 NAACLS-accredited phlebotomy programs generally have two courses and a clinical component such as an externship as well.
-This is the most common career pathway, but other routes are available to meet the exam eligibility requirements which are detailed below.
+This is the most common career pathway, but other routes are available to meet the exam eligibility requirements, which are detailed below.

 Read on to learn more about how to become a certified phlebotomy technician.